10 Things to Do in Boston in October

 Boston Book Festival| ©Hudson Valley Slim

 The Boston Book Festival is one of the largest book fairs in the United States.
-It lasts two days and is packed with events, books and entertainment for the whole family.
-Throughout this literary festival, more than 150 renowned and Pulitzer Prize-winning writers are on parade.
+It lasts two days and is packed with events, books, and entertainment for the whole family.
+More than 150 renowned writers and Pulitzer Prize winners take part in this literary festival.

-Guest writers give presentations and discussions on a variety of topics.
+Guest writers give presentations and hold discussions on a variety of topics.
 There are hundreds of books to choose from.
-You can also enjoy live music, food and various activities for children.
+You can also enjoy live music, food, and various activities for children.

 Details of interest